 There are more settings for Composition Mode: go to Scrivener > Preferences > Appearance > Composition Mode (Mac) or File > Options > Appearance > Composition Mode (Win).
 You can set colors for the page, background, text, and more.

 And if you go to Project > Project Settings, then click Background Images, you can set a background image to use in Composition Mode.
 You might want to use a nice desktop picture, or perhaps a photo of some flowers, or even cats.

 To exit Composition Mode, press the Escape key, or click the Exit Composition Mode button, which is at the far right of the Control Bar.

 Composition Mode is a great way to focus on your work, or to just look at your work in a different way.
+It is just one element of creating a distraction-free environment for your writing.
 Learn how to use this feature to cut down on distractions.